-Admissions to Torfield are arranged in partnership with the Local Authority, who are the commissioners.
-All children who attend Torfield have an Education, Health and Care Plan (EHCP) or a statement of SEN. If you wish to find out more about Torfield School because your child is undergoing a statutory assessment but does not yet have an EHCP or a statement of SEN, please ensure that you seek advice from the SEN department at County Hall prior to arranging a visit to the school.
-Alternatively, if your child already has an EHCP or a statement of SEN but is currently on the roll of a mainstream school, please also seek advice from the SEN department at County Hall or the SENCO at your child’s school prior to arranging a visit.
-If your child is not yet of school age, but is undergoing statutory assessment or is known to the Early Years team at East Sussex, please seek advice from SEN department at county Hall prior to arranging a visit.
-If you are unsure of your child’s status with regard to SEN or in obtaining an EHCP or statement for your child, our office staff will try to help identify who would be best placed to help you.
+Admissions to Torfield are arranged in partnership with East Sussex County Council.
+All children who attend Torfield have an Education, Health and Care Plan (EHCP).
+If you wish to find out more about Torfield School because your child is undergoing statutory assessment but does not yet have an EHCP, please ensure that you seek advice from the SEN department at County Hall prior to arranging a visit to the school.
+Alternatively, if your child already has an EHCP, but is currently on the roll of a mainstream school, please also seek advice from the SEN department at County Hall or the SENCO at your child’s school prior to arranging a visit.
+If your child is not yet of school age, but is undergoing statutory assessment or is known to the Early Years team at East Sussex, please seek advice from the SEN department at county Hall prior to arranging a visit.
+If you are unsure of your child’s status with regard to SEN or in obtaining an EHCP, our office staff will try to help identify who would be best placed to help you.
 We are always happy to offer advice and guidance to prospective parents / carers.

 The school is organised in a carefully structured way that promotes independence, confidence, aspiration and preparation for transition into the next phase of learning.
 Many of our children learn in very small steps.
 Teachers regularly assess learning and monitor how much support each child needs.
-For children with the highest level of need we have an additional support facility which provides additional support programmes and a higher level of adult support.
+For children with the highest level of need we have additional support classes which can provide additional learning and social development support programmes and a higher level of adult support.

 Additional support to pupils is also provided by a range of staff who work alongside our skilled teaching team.
-We work closely with NHS Speech and Language Therapists and Assistants, all of whom help our pupils learn new skills and strategies to support their growing independence.
-Pupils who require other interventions such as Occupational Therapy (as specified in their statement) may also receive this at school.
+We work with NHS Speech and Language Therapists and Assistants, who help our pupils learn new skills and strategies to support their growing independence.
+Pupils who require other interventions such as Occupational Therapy (as specified in their EHCP) may also receive this at school.